The most useful amiibo for Breath of the Wild

 - Best companion: Wolf Link and Midna

-- Best for rare items: Guardian
+- Best for rare items: Guardian (Breath of the Wild)

-- Best way to get rich quick: Ganondorf
+- Best way to get rich quick: Ganondorf (Super Smash Bros.)

 - Best long-range option: Zelda (Super Smash Bros.)

-- Best dressed: Young Link (30th anniversary)
+- Best dressed: Majora's Mask Link Amiibo

-Editor's Note—Some of the amiibo you see in this list are no longer in circulation, and will be both more difficult to track down and more expensive than the standard retail pricing for one of these amiibo figures.
-You can also use used or imported amiibo.
-They are not region locked.

 Best overall: Link (Super Smash Bros.)

 This amiibo of Link depicts him as he appeared in Twilight Princess.
 Scanning this amiibo for the first time will unlock Link's trusty steed, Epona.
 She appears as a wild horse, so you'll need to tame her as you would any other horse.
-Don't forget to register at a stable, if you want to keep her and use her whenever you want.
+Don't forget to register at a stable if you want to keep her and use her whenever you want.

-Epona is not the best horse in the game, but she's better than most of the horses you'll find in the wild near the start of the game.
+Epona is not the best horse in the game but she's better than most of the horses you'll find in the wild near the start of the game.
 Also, who doesn't want to ride Epona?
 Ever since she made her first appearance in Ocarina of Time, she's been Link's trusted steed.
 Riding another horse just doesn't feel right.

 This version of Link also has a random chance of dropping the Cap of Twilight, Trousers of Twilight, and Tunic of Twilight.
-Put that outfit on and you'll look just like Link from Twilight Princess, which was the most popular version of Link until Breath of the Wild came around.
-Other drops include weapons like the Knight's Broadsword, Soldier's Broadsword, and Traveler's Sword, matching shields, and arrows of all types.
+Put that outfit on, and you'll look just like Link from Twilight Princess, which was the most popular version of Link until Breath of the Wild came around.
+Other drops include the Knight's Broadsword, Soldier's Broadsword, Traveler's Sword, matching shields, and arrows of all types.

 Pros:

-Note: Editor's Note: Some of the amiibo you see in this list are no longer in circulation and will be more difficult to track down and more expensive than the standard retail pricing for one of these amiibo figures.
-They also tend to go out of stock extremely quickly.
-You can also purchase used or imported amiibo.
-They are not region-locked.